Appearing in the Summer edition of American Bass Anglers Magazine

-Personally, I’ve caught a ton of fish over 3 pounds on waters where a 2-pounder is considered good.
+Personally, I’ve caught a ton of fish over 3 pounds on waters where a 2-pounder is good.
 My largest fish on the fly is a 5-pound spotted bass, and last week I stuck a 4-pounder.

-First of all, this is a really fun technique.
+First, this is a really fun technique.
 Watching the bobber get sucked under the surface will, for most of us, trigger childhood memories of when we first learned to fish, really spiking one’s adrenalin.
 Then, setting the hook with light line and fighting a 3- to 4-pound bass, for what seems like an eternity, is downright exciting.

 Not for you?
 Okay, but don’t be surprised when you get your butt kicked by your buddy who’s using this unassuming bait.

 The hardest part of the technique is finding the right place to fish it.
 Lakes with steep bluff walls are perfect.
-I look for places with 15 feet or more of depth near the bank, with big rocks, waterfalls, and channel swings with cut banks all being prime ingredients.
+I look for places with 15 feet or more of depth near the bank, with big rocks, waterfalls, and channel swings with cut banks, all being prime ingredients.
 Be creative as this bait shines when the fish are in the 10- to 20-foot zone.